ahmeda110/Blog-Microservices-App/README.md

 # Installation

-1- git clone repo
+1- git clone repo<br>
-2- Replace my docker id in all the .yml files with your own 3- Skaffold dev
+2- Replace my docker id in all the .yml files with your own<br>
+3- Skaffold dev<br>